pratidnya-anekar/pratidnya-anekar/README.md

 - 🔭 I’m currently working on **Full stack Web development**

-- 🌱 I’m currently learning **Javascript frameworks**

-- 👯 I’m looking to collaborate on **Data Science**
+- 👯 I’m looking to collaborate on **Web development projects and internships**

-- 👨‍💻 All of my projects are available at [https://github.com/pratidnya-anekar](https://github.com/pratidnya-anekar)
+- 👨‍💻 All of my projects are available at [https://github.com/pratidnya-anekar]

-- 💬 Ask me about **Data Science and Machine Learning**
+- 💬 Ask me about **Data Science, Machine Learning, basic web development**

 - 📫 How to reach me **pratidnyaanekar@gmail.com**